Dannyj1/Zagreus/README.md

 - Some ideas in this engine are inspired by [Stockfish](https://github.com/official-stockfish/Stockfish)

 # License
-Zagreus is a chess engine that supports the UCI protocol

 Copyright (C) 2023  Danny Jelsma

 This program is free software: you can redistribute it and/or modify